 Understanding that not all prospects have a background in education or high academic achievement, the initiative has provided various pathways to recruit and retain men of color (S. Hill, personal communication, June 24, 2016).
 The New York City Teaching Fellows Program and New York City Teaching Collaborative are two alternative programs that enable men of color to take courses that will help them develop instructional strategies, practices, and pedagogy.
 Furthermore, these programs provide a pathway to teacher certification and placement to teach in New York City public schools.
 While in the alternative program, male teaching candidates receive group mentoring facilitated by a male teacher in the field.
-Supports continue through ongoing training after they earn their certificate and are placed in a school.
-If a male teacher candidate fails to receive his teaching certification, he will serve as a substitute teacher and receive test prep until he passes the examinations (S. Hill, personal communication, June 24, 2016).
+Supports continue through ongoing training after they earn their certification, he will serve as a substitute teacher and receive test prep until he passes the examinations (S. Hill, personal communication, June 24, 2016).